 To all the engineers and handy students out there, now is one of the best times to start a business.
+Not only is finding a problem and creating a solution and business around it one of the world’s most loved DIY projects, but it’s also the ideal time for it.
 Your college years will be some of your most creative, inspiring and exciting in your life.
 You owe it to yourself to take hold of that inspiration and run with it.
 Start a business!
 What better place to do so?
 You have all the resources and research around you.
 There are hundreds of excited students who can help you too.

 If you’ve had a spark of an idea, use your time at university to take this further.
 Develop your idea and turn it into a viable business plan.
 Use your tutors as mentors and figure out if it has universal reach.
 Take advantage of the equipment and resources available to you to build prototypes and test designs.
 You’ll never have this much time or access again.
 Convinced yet?
 Let’s take a look at some more fantastic tips on how to capitalise on this time.